 Racial identity was of primary importance in the Chicago of my youth.
-White flight had turned many of the city's neighborhoods into African American enclaves, and the civil rights and black power movements had fired up black young people - me included.
-Even as my political approach to "the race problem" has veered sharply from left to right to center and back to the left again, my foundational belief has remained consistent.
+White flight had turned many of the city's neighborhoods into African American enclaves, and the civil rights and black power movements had fired up black young people - myself included.
+Even as my political approach to "the race problem" has veered sharply from left to right to center and back to the left again, my foundational belief has remained consistent: I am a black American intellectual, and I must stand with my people.
 Perhaps then you can understand why it is that I have spoken to you in such a manner today.